aws-samples/eks-workshop-v2/website/docs/networking/network-policies/setup.md

 As you can see from the architecture diagram of the sample application, each component is implemented in its own namespace.
 For example, the **'ui'** component is deployed in the **'ui'** namespace, whereas the **'catalog'** web service and **'catalog'** MySQL database are deployed in the **'catalog'** namespace.

 For network policies to work, the EKS cluster must have Amazon VPC CNI plugin version v1.14.0-eksbuild.3 or later, as is the case with the current EKS cluster you will be working on.
-For more information on how to configure network policies for the EKS cluster, refer to this [documentation](https://docs.aws.amazon.com/eks/latest/userguide/cni-network-policy.html)
+For more information on how to configure network policies for the EKS cluster, refer to this [user guide](https://docs.aws.amazon.com/eks/latest/userguide/cni-network-policy.html)

 Currently, there are no network policies that are defined, and any component in the sample application can communicate with any other component or any external service.
 For example, the 'catalog' component can directly communicate with the 'checkout' component.
 We can validate this using the below command: